headlamp-k8s/headlamp/docs/development/index.md

 If no IMAGE_BASE is specified, then a default image is used (see Dockerfile for exact default image used).

-This is useful if there are requirements on what base images can be used in an environment.
+This is useful if there are requirements on which base images can be used in an environment.

 So far Debian variants (including Ubuntu), and Alpine Linux are supported.
 If you have other requirements, please get in touch.